 - Blockchain data structure

-2. Persistency: In the blockchain network, the transactions are inherently stored in blocks for creating a chronologically decentralized and distributed chain which is pursued by the entire network.
-Each node contains the blockchain ledger to recover from any data loss by a node.
-Persistence and consistency are easily achievable by storing the data in different nodes and detecting the missing data or any falsification.
+Persistence: In a blockchain network, transactions are inherently stored in blocks to create a decentralized and distributed chronological chain.
+Each node contains the blockchain ledger, providing recovery from data loss and ensuring persistence and consistency by storing data in different nodes, as well as detecting missing data or falsifications.

-4. Transparency: Blockchain network provides transparency for the whole network by enabling distributed and consistent transaction records.
-In the supply chain and logistics industry, the requirement of transparency cannot be ignored.
-Blockchain network reduces the number of frauds by establishing a transparent system.
+Transparency: The blockchain network ensures transparency for the entire network by providing distributed and consistent transaction records.
+In industries such as supply chain and logistics, transparency is essential for reducing fraud and establishing a trustworthy system.

 Audit-ability: The blockchain network includes timestamps that allow users to trace transaction details easily.
 The transparency and traceability of transactions enhance auditability.